 - Hand Roll Sushi

 - Vegan Pound Cakes

-If you have any requests for recipes, please send them to me using the CONTACT FORM.
+If you have any requests for recipes, please send them to me from the CONTACT FORM.

-*I'm not an English native and my writing in English is not perfect at all so please bear with me about my poor English.
-If you find any expression that is hard to understand, please let me know.
+*I'm not an English native, and my writing in English is not perfect at all, so please bear with me about my poor English.
+If you find any complicated expressions to understand, please let me know.
 I will fix it right away and make sure it's easy to understand!